AdobeDocs/workfront.en/help/quicksilver/manage-work/projects/create-and-manage-templates/attach-template-to-project-overview.md

 * You can attach only active templates to projects.
 * You can attach a template to a project when the project is in a status of Complete, Dead, or in Pending Approval, only when your Adobe Workfront administrator ```or a group administrator``` has enabled this functionality in the Project&nbsp;Preferences area.
 For information about setting project preferences, see [Configure system-wide project preferences](../../../administration-and-setup/set-up-workfront/configure-system-defaults/set-project-preferences.md).
 * Unless you exclude specific template tasks from being added in the attachment process, all template tasks are added to the existing project.
 * Most template settings are added to the project.
 Some project settings are preserved.
-For information, see the section [Understand changes to project fields when attaching a template](#understa2) in this article.
+For information, see the section [Understand changes to project fields when attaching a template](#understand-changes-to-project-fields-when-attaching-a-template) in this article.

-## Understand changes to project fields when attaching a template
+## Understand changes to project fields when attaching a template {#understand-changes-to-project-fields-when-attaching-a-template}

 >[!IMPORTANT]
 >